 The following procedures have been determined to ensure that Professor Barnes’ will is carried out to the benefit of CU’s humanities and arts faculty and graduate students.

-Each successful applicant will gain access to a wiki, where necessary information for the flat is contained.
+Each successful applicant will gain access to a google doc where necessary information for the flat is contained.

-Please acknowlege funding support by the Center for the Humanities & the Arts in all published material resulting from your use of the flat.
+Please acknowledge funding support by the Center for the Humanities & the Arts in all published material resulting from your use of the flat.

 Thanks to more than $3 million in estate gifts from two University of Colorado faculty members, Hazel Barnes and Doris Schwalbe, CU-Boulder is the beneficiary of this London property.
 This flat makes CU-Boulder one of just a handful of major American universities with a residential presence in the U.K., and gives faculty and students a rare opportunity to pursue select projects within striking distance of important literary, artistic, and political venues.